 Grab your scuba gear and get ready to fill your camera with lots of southern blue devil shots.
 This reef fish is slow moving, inquisitive and easy to approach, making it a fantastic supermodel – some even say better than Jerry Hall.

-Hopefully you’re feeling inspired to head out to your nearest marine park to uncover South Australia’s sea world.
+Feeling inspired to head out to your nearest marine park to uncover South Australia’s sea world?
 Here’s some of the other marine life you might see: cuttlefish, reef fish, octopuses and cute baby marine animals.

 This story was originally posted in March 2017.